ahmedkaludi/check-email/readme.txt

 - <strong>Setup Wizard</strong> - Wizard setup allows you to one time setup of this plugin.
 - <strong>Default Format for Message</strong> - Its allow you to Default Format for Message on view of content.
 - <strong>SMTP</strong> - Its allow you to setup your own smtp through Check & Email Log SMTP form.
+- <strong>Multisite Configure</strong> - Its allow to configure global setting for all your sites.
+- <strong>Encoding</strong> - Its allow to encode emails and phone in page content.
+- <strong>Outlook / MS 360</strong> - Its allow to send email using 360 / outlook configuration.

 == Features of the plugin Check & Log Email ==